ethereum/devp2p/discv5/discv5-theory.md

 ### Registration Procedure

 An advertiser registers an advertisement by sending a registration request to a selected registrar.
+The corresponding wire-format request is specified in [REGTOPIC].

 The first registration request for an advertisement is sent without a ticket.
 The registrar either admits the advertisement immediately or returns a ticket and a waiting time.
+Ticket and confirmation responses are specified in [TICKET] and [REGCONFIRMATION].

 If the registrar returns a ticket, the advertiser waits before retrying with the latest ticket.
 A single waiting interval SHOULD NOT exceed `E`, the advertisement expiry duration.
 If the registrar still cannot admit the advertisement after the retry, it may return an updated ticket and a new waiting time.